spesmilo/electrum-server/HOWTO.md

 The magic moment has come: you can now start your Electrum server:

+    $ cd ~/electrum-server
-    $ start
+    $ ./start

-You should see this on the screen:
+You should see this in the log file:

     starting Electrum server
-    cache: yes

 If you want to stop Electrum server, use the 'stop' script:

+    $ cd ~/electrum-server
-    $ stop
+    $ ./stop

 ### Step 13.
 Test the Electrum server